stanac/EasyCrypto/README.md

 ---

 #### Future improvements
-- Validating keys and encrypted data integrity in AesEncryption (refactor and open up closed APIs)
+- ~~Validating keys and encrypted data integrity in AesEncryption (refactor and open up closed APIs)~~ DONE
 - Performance improvements on CryptoRandom (with buffer)
 - Make it compatible with .NET Core 1
 - Extract interfaces so you can replace one or more class implementations (v2, might introduce breaking changes)